 TRICHOTILLOMANIA IS A COMPULSIVE DISORDER

 Trichotillomania is said to come from the same mental health disorder family as OCD.
 OCD, or Obsessive Compulsive Disorder, since it is a form of compulsive disorder.
-It isn’t the same as self-harm because, more often than not, sufferers of the disease turn to hair pulling as a way of stress relief or release of negative emotions like fatigue, anxiety, or loneliness.
+It isn’t the same as self-harm because, more often than not, sufferers of the disease turn to hair pulling as a way of relieving stress or releasing negative emotions like fatigue, anxiety, or loneliness.
 Trichotillomania sometimes develops in a neutral place.
 For example, hair pulling can be a subconscious action that a person does when bored and not paying attention to what they are doing.
 For some who suffer from the disease, this hair pulling can even lead to feelings of pleasure or euphoria!

 Trichotillomania, like any other mental disorder, can be cured in different ways.
 People with more severe cases of trichotillomania might need therapy, while others merely need to reverse the habit and stop themselves from doing it.
 For people with more severe cases that require mental health support, specialists recommend CBT (Cognitive Behavioral Therapy) therapeutic techniques.
 CBT helps sufferers become more aware of the hair-pulling and its triggers.
 After learning about the triggers, they are taught to replace this hair pulling movement with another movement they can do with their hands, which helps them unlearn this behavior.
 Some therapists also teach tricks that make the action of hair pulling more difficult.

-You may think this is a rare disorder, but trichotillomania is far rare, as around 2 percent of the population suffers from it.
+You may think this is a rare disorder, but trichotillomania is far from rare, as around 2 percent of the population suffers from it.
 Thankfully, social media has started to raise more awareness about the disorder, with many celebrities and influencers with this condition stepping out and talking about the disorder in an attempt to mitigate the shame that comes with it.
 Hopefully, these interesting facts about trichotillomania could help you learn something new about the disorder.
 If you are worried you may have the disorder yourself or know someone who does, contact a health professional for a consultation to get an official diagnosis and start your recovery journey.